• Skip to content

 It’s a good idea to discuss your child’s support plan with other members of your family and your child’s carers and teachers.
 This helps people understand your child’s strengths and areas where they might need more support.
 And if they have to give your child medicine, they’ll know how much to give and when.

 Your child’s professionals will help you understand how to support your child and put the strategies in your child’s plan into action.
-They will also help you learn more about ADHD and neurodiversity.
+They can also help you learn more about ADHD and neurodiversity.

 Managing energy and tiredness in children and pre-teens with ADHD